longears/kavascript/README.md

 ## Trailing colons ##

-If the line above a block ends with ":", Python style, the ":" will be gracefully removed.
-Colons are optional because they don't look good when used for object / JSON brackets, only flow-control brackets.
+You can use a colon, Python style, to indicate that a new block is about to begin.
+This is optional because they look good on flow control blocks (if, while, etc) but not on object blocks / JSON data.

-|    if (value < 10):
+    if (value < 10):
-|        value += 1
+        value += 1

 ## New "closure" keyword ##